 Puppy treats, including training treats

-As they age, small amounts of lean meats like turkey and chicken are reasonable and make tasty training morsels for food-driven pups.
-Cooked or raw veg like broccoli and carrots are great too.
+As they grow, modest portions of lean meats such as turkey and chicken serve as delectable training rewards for food-motivated pups.
+Cooked or raw vegetables like broccoli and carrots are equally excellent.

 Puppy Checklist for New Collar & Leash

-Picking the right puppy leash is a must for any new puppy checklist.
-Some pups chew and pull, while others need to be kept close to avoid mischief.
+Choosing the appropriate puppy leash is essential in any new puppy checklist.
+Some pups chew or pull, while others need close control.

-There’s a great selection of puppy toys, including Kong toys, as they are robust.
-Whether it’s an interactive puzzle toy or a delicious chew toy, there’s something for every pup to enjoy.
+Various puppy toys are available, with durable options like Kong toys.
+Whether it’s an engaging puzzle toy or a tasty chew toy, there’s something enjoyable for every pup.